AMID Logo

 Shipping cargo LCL

-From this picture, you can get an idea of how many small and large shipping boxes can fit into just one cubic meter.
+The picture below shows how many small and large boxes fit into one cubic meter.

 Ship boxes by cubic meter

-LCL is a cost-effective way to ship.
-If your international shipment fits LCL, it significantly reduces the shipping cost compared to other international cargo transportation modes.
+If your load fits LCL, the freight cost is significantly reduced compared to other global cargo transportation modes.

-• If you ship from the United States goods in boxes, crates, or on pallets in a sea freight container and share the space in the container with other exporters, you pay only for the container's space, not for the entire container.
-It is definitely much less expensive than shipping a whole container.
+• If you ship goods from the United States in boxes, crates, or pallets in a container and share the container with other exporters, you pay only for the space occupied by the goods, not the entire container.
+It is definitely much less expensive than sending a whole container.

-• Since cargo vessels are not, in fact, limited by the weight of cargo but by the volume capacity of ships, then, as already mentioned above, for general commodities, freight rates are calculated by the overall volume of cargo, not by the weight.
-In other words, with LCL freight, most of the time, you may ignore the weight of the cargo.
-In LCL, freight rates are typically based on volume in cubic meters or cubic feet.
+• Since vessels are not limited by weight but by the volume capacity of ships, then, as already mentioned above, for general commodities, freight rates are calculated by the overall volume, not by the weight.
+In other words, with LCL, most of the time, you may ignore the weight of the cargo.
+In LCL, freight rates are typically based on the overall volume in cubic meters or cubic feet.

-Shipping freight LCL is the more convenient and flexible way to ship cargo from the U.S. compared to other modes of international cargo transportation.
+LCL offers a more convenient and flexible way to ship cargo from the U.S. compared to other modes of transportation.

-• When you deliver your loose shipping boxes to an ocean freight carrier terminal (CFS), you can ask the CFS to properly palletize and shrink-wrap all or a part of your cargo into one or more skids.
-By palletizing your boxes at the CFS, you will make your goods safe for international shipping.
-It is much more convenient to handle small shipping boxes during cargo delivery than to deal with heavy pallets.
-You may request the CFS to palletize small boxes and ask to ship more significant items lose.
-By separating large shipping units from pallets, you can decrease your shipping cost by minimizing and adding chargeable volume related to palletizing.
+• When you deliver your loose boxes to an ocean carrier terminal (CFS), you can request that the CFS properly palletize and shrink-wrap all or part of your items into one or more skids.
+Palletizing your boxes at the CFS ensures your goods are safe for global transportation.
+Handling small boxes during cargo delivery is much more convenient than dealing with heavy pallets.
+You may request that CFS palletize small boxes and ask that larger items be shipped loose.
+By separating large items from pallets, you can reduce your international shipping costs by minimizing the chargeable volume related to palletizing.

-• As long as your cargo fits into a 40-foot sea freight container with LCL, you can ship boxes, crates, and pallets of any size and form.
-If you're shipping from the U.S. an LCL freight, then pay attention to the internal dimensions of a standard 40-foot dry sea freight container, which are:
+• If your load fits into a 40-foot container that can be handled with forklifts, you can ship boxes, crates, and pallets of any size and form.
+If you ship goods from the U.S. with LCL, then pay attention to the internal dimensions of a standard 40-foot dry container, which are:

 Length - 39'5" = 12 meters